 for one too.
 Find a pet to adopt.

 I am already spayed and housetrained.

 Please review this very informative rabbit intro video before you adopt:

-STARTING THE ADOPTION PROCESS: You need to be 18 years or older, complete an application, and be interviewed.
-It is strongly recommended that all members of your household interact with the rabbit to make the best match for everyone, and that the rabbit you wish to adopt will be an indoor pet.
-You must be able to verify with your landlord that you may have a pet if you are renting.
-We reserve the right to deny the adoption of any pet for any reason.
-Also any additional requirements for the specific pet you are interested in adopting needs to be met.
-We adopt to the best home, not necessarily the first application turned in.
+Starting the adoption process you need to be 18 years or older, complete an application http://www.petprojectfoundation.org/small.pdf, and be interviewed.
+It is strongly recommended that: 1) all members of your household interact with the rabbit to make the best match for everyone (our rabbit experts will be available to help with this ONLY on Saturday and Sunday afternoons), 2) the rabbit you wish to adopt be an indoor rabbit only, and 3) we will be able to verify with your landlord that you may have a pet if you are renting.
+Understand we reserve the right to deny the adoption of any pet for any reason.
+Also any additional requirements for the specific pet you are interested in adopting need to be met.
+We adopt to the best home, not necessarily the first application submitted.

 Rabbits make excellent pets.
 They are intelligent, social animals capable of forming lifelong bonds with their human companions.
+Whether housed in a small apartment or a spacious home, the quiet, well-mannered house rabbit will be a welcome addition.
 Their playful antics will warm your heart for years to come.
-A well-cared-for house rabbit can enjoy a lifespan of seven to ten years or longer.
+A well-cared-for house rabbit can a lifespan of seven to ten years or longer.

 PET PROJECT FOUNDATION